lquesada/ComfyUI-Starter-Workflows/README.md

 ## starter-person.json
 A workflow to generate pictures of people and optionally upscale them, with the default settings adjusted to obtain good results fast.

-Download this workflow here: [starter-person.json](https://github.com/lquesada/ComfyUI-Starter-Workflows/blob/main/starter-person.json)
+Download the workflow to pysssss-workflows/: [starter-person.json](https://github.com/lquesada/ComfyUI-Starter-Workflows/blob/main/starter-person.json)

 ![Example](starter-person-screenshot.jpg)